Glamping (glamorous camping) is a wonderful way to explore Australia's natural beauty in style.

 Sydney Harbour's largest island, Cockatoo Island, has tents, bedding and even toiletries provided for guests who want to glamp right in the middle of one of the world's most famous and beautiful harbours.
 You can even glamp here on New Year's Eve, in front of Sydney's famous fireworks.
 No matter what time of year you stay here, you're guaranteed to wake up to a very special view: no less than the Sydney Harbour Bridge.

 Paperbark Camp, Jervis Bay

-Classic Australian bush provides the backdrop to Paperbark Camp, a peaceful escape (and multi-award-winning glamping institution) just a 2.5-hour drive south of Sydney.
-The camp is tucked away in a peacful bush setting but also conveniently located less than a 10-minute drive to the stunning white sand beaches of Jervis Bay.
+Classic Australian bush provides the backdrop to Paperbark Camp, a quiet escape (and multi-award-winning glamping institution) just a 2.5-hour drive south of Sydney.
+The camp is tucked away in a peaceful bush setting but also conveniently located less than a 10-minute drive to the stunning white sand beaches of Jervis Bay.
 You'll be treated to fine food and wine, cosy accommodation and incredible nature right at your doorstep.

 Roar and Snore, Taronga Zoo Sydney

 Knowing where the animals are is the key to a great safari experience – and it’s particularly easy in a zoo!
 Enjoy the beautiful city sights over Sydney Harbour at Taronga Zoo Sydney's unusual accommodation, where guests can meet the animals, enjoy a night safari, sleep in glamping tents and wake to an early morning behind-the-scenes tour of the zoo.
 Roar and Snore operates every weekend and during Australian school holidays.